 7. Sensitivity of the OPEB liability to changes in the discount rate and the health care cost trend rate

-The Town's proportionate share of the net OPEB liability is \$0 and, therefore, the change in the discount rate would only impact the amount recorded by the State of Connecticut.
+The Town's proportionate share of the net OPEB liability is \$0 and, therefore, the change in the discount rate and the health care cost trend rate would only impact the amount recorded by the State of Connecticut.